 There are three key stages in the approval process:

 - Programme Development

-During the Programme Proposal Stage, basic information about the programme is collated: this includes the programme learning outcomes and aims, award type, collaborative partnership (if applicable), information about market research and student consultations.
-This information provides the basis for the development of programme teaching and learning strategies via an Initial Programme Design workshop with CTESS and then the approval of the Proposal by your Faculty or Institute ADC.
+During the programme proposal stage basic information about the programme is collated: this includes the programme learning outcomes and aims, award type, collaborative partnership (if applicable), information about market research and student consultations.
+This information provides the basis for the development of programme teaching and learning strategies via an Initial Programme Design workshop with CTESS and then the approval of the Proposal by your Faculty or Institute Academic Development Committee (F/IADC).

 The programme development stage is when the proposal is developed into a full programme.
 The information provided in the proposal can be developed further and embedded into the overal design of the programme.
 This process will be faciliated by Programme Design Intensives, run by CTESS, in which the development team can work with each other and specialist teams in the university to design the programme.